Women’s economic rights

 The ILO estimates that at the current rate of progress it will take 75 years to make the principle of ‘equal pay for equal work’ a reality for women and men.12 Women’s unpaid care work contributes to the overall gender pay gap, as this effectively means that women are subsiding the economy with free and often invisible work.

-Campaigning for workers’ rights in the garment industry in Cambodia
+Campaigning for women workers’ rights in the garment industry in Cambodia

 Workers from some of Phnom Penh’s export garment factories took to the catwalk in 2014 in the clothes they produce for global high-street brands.
 The event, "Beautiful clothes: Ugly Reality", was organised by ActionAid Cambodia’s local partner, Workers Information Centre (WIC).